 And while others were asking, “can’t we get back to the knitting,” I actually began perking up.
 When I say I perked up at this discussion, I really and truly don’t mean that I was at all excited or entertained by the fact that BIPOC members of this community were deeply hurting and sharing heartbreaking lived experiences of racism.
 However, I have always been energized by meaninful, substantive matters, and that is what I mean when I say I “perked up” while others were throwing up their hands in frustration over an inconvenience to their fragility.

-The lack of authenticity and accountability in this community hasn’t been sitting right with me for some time, but I don’t think I was conscious of it enough to really understand what it was that was bugging me.
 The fact that there was a lack of diversity and a prevalence of racism was something I had thought about, but being as privileged as I am, I (wrongly) never once thought, “I could maybe possibly speak up about this.”

-Shame on me.
-It’s disgraceful that others have to share about unimaginably painful experiences for me to finally say, “okay, I’ll talk about this now.”
+I’m disappointed in myself that others have to share about unimaginably painful experiences for me to finally say, “okay, I’ll talk about this now.”

 And start talking I did. (insert the face-palm emoji here – because I haven’t been doing a great job of how I’ve been talking…)